 Advantages of Hybrid ERP

 Hybrid ERP is also called a two-tier model where you have a combination of core on-premise ERP capabilities combined with cloud capabilities in areas such as collaboration, Customer Relationship Management (CRM), and sales.
-According to Sharma, a hybrid ERP system is a multi-sourced, modular application environment for the modern, digital, networked enterprise characterized by:
+A hybrid ERP system is a multi-sourced, modular application environment for the modern, digital, networked enterprise characterized by:

 - Core building block of the entire digital enterprise platform